Fusion-equivariant stability conditions and Morita duality: Introduction

-\end{corx} Note that the separated McKay quivers include many examples of wild quivers, and the homotopy type of the entire stability manifold is not known at present.
+\end{corx} The final isomorphism is due to the works \cite{Qiu_PhDthesis,bridgeland_qiu_sutherland_2020,Okada_P1,DK_KroneckerStab}.
+Note that the generalised McKay correspondence in \cite{AusRei_McKay} shows that separated McKay quivers $\overline{Q}_{G,V}$ are wild quivers once $\ell \geq 3$, and at present the homotopy type of the entire stability manifold of such quivers is not generally known.

 The second class of examples is of a more geometric flavour.
 Let $X$ be a smooth projective variety, and let $G$ be a finite group acting freely on $X$.
-This induces an action of $G$ on $D^b\Coh(X)$, and the $G$-equivariant category is equivalent to the derived category of the smooth quotient $X/G$, $D^b\Coh(X)^G\cong D^b\Coh(X/G)$.
+This induces an action of $G$ on $D^b\Coh(X)$, and the $G$-equivariant category is equivalent to the derived category of the smooth quotient $X/G$, $D^b\Coh^G(X)\cong D^b\Coh(X/G)$.
 When $G$ is abelian, the relationship between $\Stab(X)$ and $\Stab(X/G)$ was used by the first author in \cite{dellStabilityConditionsFree2023} to give new examples of situations where a stability manifold has a connected component consisting entirely of geometric stability conditions, which are those whose skyscraper sheaves of points $\cO_x$ are all stable.
-Here we generalise \cite[Theorem 3.3]{dellStabilityConditionsFree2023} by proving that the correspondence of Theorem \ref{thm:moritastability} preserves geometric stability conditions: \begin{corx}(=\cref{cor:geometriccorrespondence}) There are natural homeomorphisms
+Here we generalise this to the non-abelian case.
+We first prove that the isomorphisms of Theorem \ref{thm:moritastability} preserve geometric stability conditions: \begin{corx}(=\cref{cor:geometriccorrespondence}) There are natural biholomorphisms

-which are mutual inverses up to rescaling the central charge by $|G|$.
-Moreover, these homeomorphisms preserve the locus of geometric stability conditions. \end{corx}
+which are mutually inverse up to rescaling the central charge by $|G|$.
+Moreover, these isomorphisms preserve the locus of geometric stability conditions. \end{corx} Recall that every algebraic variety $X$ has a morphism $\alb_X$, the \emph{Albanese morphism}, to an abelian variety $\Alb(X):=\Pic^0(\Pic^0(X))$, called the \emph{Albanese variety}.
+Every morphism $f\colon X\rightarrow A$ to another abelian variety $A$ factors via $\alb_X$.
+In \cite[Theorem 1.1]{fuStabilityManifoldsVarieties2022}, the authors showed that if $X$ has finite Albanese morphism, then all stability conditions on $D^b\Coh(X)$ are geometric.
+In \cref{thm: Albanese connected component}, we use the above isomorphisms to obtain a union of connected components of geometric stability conditions on any free quotient of a variety with finite Albanese morphism.
+In particular, as in the abelian case \cite[Examples 3.12 and 3.14]{dellStabilityConditionsFree2023}, this produces new examples of varieties with non-finite Albanese morphism whose stability manifolds have a connected component of only geometric stability conditions (see Examples \ref{example: CY 3fold of abelian type}, \ref{example: GHVs}, and \ref{example: non abelian Beauville-type}).
+Since the stability manifold of any variety is expected to be connected, this provides further evidence that the following question has a negative answer.